patrick-schubert/maml-tensorflow2/README.md

 # Model-Agnostic Meta-Learning (MAML) Tensorflow 2 Implementation

 Model-Agnostic Meta-Learning (MAML) is a remarkable Deep Learning technique but sometimes their implementation and use comes a bit fuzzy.
-Below is a consise, fast and simple to use Tensorflow 2 MAML implementation designed by the course of the work.
+Below is a consise, fast and simple to use Tensorflow 2 MAML implementation.

 ### Requirements